rei/rei-cedar-docs/docs/components/input/README.md

 ### Link Text

-- Use a link when moving the navigating to another page or a different portion of the same page
+- Use a link when moving or navigating to another page or to a different portion of the same page
 - Use if navigating user to long or complex information
 - Read more about links [here](https://rei.github.io/rei-cedar-docs/components/links/)